 Holbox Island is a small piece of heaven on earth just north of the eastern side of the Yucatan Peninsula.
-Measuring only 42 kilometers long and 2 kilometers wide, this island is comprised of 36 kilometers of white and coral sand beach.
+Measuring only 26 miles long and 1 mile wide, this island is comprised of 22 miles of white and coral sand beach.
 It is considered one of the most important ecological spots amongst the Caribbean islands as it boasts a great diversity of ecosystems.

 Holbox is located exactly where the waters of the Gulf of Mexico and the Caribbean Sea meet, making these the richest waters of the region, home to a wide variety of marine life.
 Here it is easy, while swimming or snorkeling, to spot whale sharks, manta rays, dolphins, lobsters, octopus, eagle rays and sea turtles, amongst many other marine species.
 The Yalahau Lagoon separates the island from the mainland and is a popular spot for nature lovers with more than 150 types of birds, reptiles and fish.